 In 2012, the South African-based Mail & Guardian newspaper covered few health issues.
 The health stories that did make the publication’s pages appeared in a sponsored pull-out supplement, hidden inside a newspaper filled with "more worthy" political and investigative articles.

-With fewer than 3 500 monthly online hits, the M&G’s online health section was barely read and buried on the site as a sub-subsection of the news subsection.
+The M&G’s online health section was barely read and buried on the site as a sub-subsection of the news subsection.